juancruzroldan95/juancruzroldan95/README.md

 ## About Me

 👋 Hello there!
-I'm Juan Cruz Roldan, a passionate and data-driven full-stack web developer with a love for understanding businesses and solving their challenges through technology.
+I'm Juan Cruz Roldan, a full-stack web developer with a love for understanding businesses and solving their challenges through technology.

 ### What Defines Me: